Full Face Snorkel Mask Reviews – The Safest Brands and Pros and Cons

 Designed for Casual Snorkeling – Not Exercise

 Most manufacturers actually warn that you will not be able to get enough oxygen if you wear one while exercising intensely enough to need to breathe through your mouth.
 You can find many reviews of people saying they cannot breathe easily, get headaches or are lightheaded, with most masks.
+Maybe the newer breed of masks that are now focusing on less breathing resistance will be better?

 Not for Diving Down – Despite the Pictures and Videos